Akbeeh/become-a-head-chef/README.md

-poetry new backend --name="app" cd backend poetry add beautifulsoup4 fastapi uvicorn boto3 apache-airflow pytest
+poetry new backend --name="app" cd backend poetry add beautifulsoup4 fastapi uvicorn boto3 apache-airflow pytest pip install python-dotenv # to use .env file
 # `poetry shell` to access the environment in the terminal and `exit` to exit the environment
 ```